AI4Finance-Foundation/FinRL/README.md

 ## Prerequisites
 For [OpenAI Baselines](https://github.com/openai/baselines), you'll need system packages CMake, OpenMPI and zlib.
-Those can be installed as follows
+Those can be installed as follows:

 #### Ubuntu